lucapinello/CRISPResso/README.rst

 CRISPResso automatizes and performs the following steps summarized in the figure below:

-1) filters low quality reads,
+1) Filters low quality reads,
-2) trims adapters,
+2) Trims adapters,
-3) aligns the reads to a reference amplicon,
+3) Aligns the reads to a reference amplicon,
-4) quantifies the proportion of HDR and NHEJ outcomes,
+4) Quantifies the proportion of HDR and NHEJ outcomes,
-5) produces a graphical report to visualize and quantify the indels distribution and location.
+5) Produces a graphical report to visualize and quantify the indels distribution and location.

 .. image:: https://github.com/lucapinello/CRISPResso/blob/master/CRISPResso_pipeline.png?raw=true